stebaker92/PhoenixChatDemo/README.md

 ## Setup
 Just clone the repo, and open index.html with WebStorm (index.html => "open in browser")

+You will need the following APIs running (modify these URLs in app.settings.ts):
+- Contact Centre Api
+- Document Api
+- (new) Auth Api

+You will also need a mock customer set up to login - modify these in login.component.ts

 ```Test

  $$$$$$$\  $$\   $$\  $$$$$$\  $$$$$$$$\ $$\   $$\ $$$$$$\ $$\   $$\